 Incoming message handling

 If an exception is thrown by the user's code on any stage (during ISessionStorage or ISessionListener handling), the session becomes disconnected, and subsequent stages are omitted.
-Logout message will be sent to counterparty in dependency on the value of the OnixS::FIX::EngineSettings::sendLogoutOnException setting.
+Logout message will be sent to the counterparty in dependency on the value of the OnixS::FIX::EngineSettings::sendLogoutOnException setting.

 Outgoing message handling